Triston Casas Preview, Player Props: Red Sox vs. Rays

-Triston Casas -- hitting .455 in his past 10 games -- will be in action for the Boston Red Sox against the Tampa Bay Rays, with Zach Eflin on the hill, on September 5 at 6:40 PM ET.
+On Wednesday, Triston Casas (.550 on-base percentage in past 10 games, 180 points above season-long percentage) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 6:40 PM ET.

-In his last game, he racked up four RBI (going 2-for-4 with a home run) against the Rays.
+In his last game he had a one-hit showing (1-for-3) against the Rays.

 Triston Casas Game Info & Props vs. the Rays